acep-uaf/ak-energy-statistics-2011_2021/README.md

 ### Latest Report & Workbook

-This repository is home to the 2023 efforts to cover the 10 year gap in the Alaska Energy Statistics efforts.
+This repository is home to the 2023 efforts to cover the 10 year gap in the Alaska Energy Statistics workbooks and reports.

 The `energy-stats-workbooks`